gzigzigzeo/carrierwave-placekitten/README.md

 # Carrierwave::Placekitten

 There is a common case when images can not be transferred from production server to local develoment environment.
-In this instance markup could display corrupted because of image urls are nils.
+In this instance markup could look corrupted because of image urls are nils.

 This gem helps to replace physically missing images with http://placekitten.com